JordanL2/ModularCalculator/README.md

 ## Other
 * Comment code
 * Move to do / bug list to github page
-* Add code license - GPL 2?
-Or Apache 2?
+* Add code license - GPL 2 or LGPL 2
 * Wiki
 * Make flatpak